Katawa Shoujo: Lilly's Route

-Rin’s Route
+Rin's Route

 In this route, Hisao helps Rin and Emi paint a mural for the festival and expresses interest in joining the art club to its supervising teacher, Shinichi Nomiya.
 After spending the festival with Rin supervising the mural and later properly joining the art club, Hisao becomes tentative friends with Rin and Emi.
-Rin frequently describes Hisao as “gloomy” due to him rarely smiling since they’ve known each other.
+Rin frequently describes Hisao as “gloomy” due to him rarely smiling since they've known each other.
 As time goes on, Nomiya tells Rin that he called in favors to have her art displayed in a gallery, but she confides in Hisao that she is not certain she is up to the task.
 Hisao encourages her to do it to the point of getting irritated, seemingly displeasing Rin.
 Afterwards, though, Hisao and Rin talk on the rooftop, where they discuss whether or not they would change themselves; when Hisao implies he would, Rin consoles him with a hug.
 This cheers Hisao up tremendously, and he vows to live life positively.
 Later, Rin catches a cold from Emi, who gives her cold medication that Rin proceeds to take too much of.
 Consequently, when Hisao goes to visit her, Rin deliriously kisses him, only to forget the next day.
 Rin takes Hisao to her happy place, a small meadow on the outskirts of town, and though Hisao reveals their kiss, the two reaffirm their friendship.

-Rin agrees to have her work exhibited at the gallery of Nomiya’s friend Sae Saionji, but Sae tells her she would need to create way more art for it to be acceptable.
-Nomiya promptly gets Rin exempted from classes so Rin can make the rest of her paintings in Sae’s studio all day for weeks.
-Hisao visits Rin frequently, but each time is incredibly awkward after he confesses feelings to Rin, only to be rejected.
-After several weeks, Rin begins suffering artist’s block, and tells Hisao that she plans to destroy and rebuild herself to become the artist she feels she needs to be.
-Despite Hisao’s attempts at distracting her, Rin eventually tells Hisao to not visit any longer.
-However, after learning about how Sae’s husband committed suicide due to his artistic devotion, a concerned Hisao visits Rin and discovers her masturbating on the floor.
+Rin agrees to have her work exhibited at the gallery of Nomiya's friend Sae Saionji, but Sae tells her she would need to create way more art for it to be acceptable.
+Nomiya promptly gets Rin exempted from classes so Rin can make the rest of her paintings in Sae's studio all day for weeks.
+Hisao visits Rin frequently, but each time is incredibly awkward after he has confessed his feelings to Rin, only to be rejected.
+After several weeks, Rin begins suffering artist's block, and tells Hisao that she plans to destroy and rebuild herself to become the artist she feels she needs to be.
+Despite Hisao's attempts at distracting her, Rin eventually tells Hisao to not visit any longer.
+However, after learning about how Sae's husband committed suicide due to his artistic devotion, a concerned Hisao visits Rin and discovers her masturbating on the floor.
 He reluctantly helps her finish in an attempt to console her, and they sleep together platonically.
 Having Hisao attempt to confront Rin about her feelings the next day leads to the bad ending, where Hisao snaps at Rin and breaks off their friendship.
-Alternatively, Hisao expresses a desire to get through to Rin, but tells her he can’t be there for her with the exhibition any longer.
+Alternatively, Hisao expresses a desire to get through to Rin, but tells her he can't be there for her with the exhibition any longer.